misterjtc/raspberrypi_security/README.md

 For more information see here: [Crontab Ref](https://www.raspberrypi.org/documentation/linux/usage/cron.md)

-## Configure general RaspberryPi settings
+## Configure General RaspberryPi Settings

 Once connected to the RaspberryPi, run the following command to open raspi-config